 So a sound wave from the front of the mic would hit the front and then back of the diaphragm the same way an equal sound wave from the rear or mic would hit the back and then the front of the diaphragm.

 The only difference between the front and back of the bidirectional diaphragm is the polarity of the eventual mic signal.
 Sounds react with the front of the diaphragm in positive polarity while reacting with the rear of the diaphragm in negative polarity.

 Sounds coming from the direct sides of a bidirectional mic (90° and 270° on the polar pattern graph) hit both sides of the diaphragm with equal amplitude and opposite polarity and cancel each other out.
 This explains the null points and “ring of silence” around the side of a bidirectional mic.

 The ideal bidirectional pattern has an acceptance angle of about 120° directly on-axis in the front and back.
 This means that, ideally, sound will only start dropping off (by about 6 dB) once a sound source is 60° off-axis.
-This is also where off-axis colouration begins to become apparent and the mic’s frequency response specification becomes compromised.
+This is also where off-axis coloration becomes apparent, and the mic's frequency response specification becomes compromised.

 Bidirectional Microphone Generalities And Characteristics